oott123/tdlib-json-cli/README.md

 ## Generate Types File

-You should have php, doxygen, node.js and npm installed.
+You should have php, doxygen and ruby installed.

 Before generate types file, you **MUST** build successfully at least one time.
 This because of some code of tdlib which used to generate docs and are generated at the build time.